Skandera Reform Spending – “F” for Frivolous.

 The deal here though, is PED is essentially the big dog.

-Sometimes the orders are tucked away in the language of the IGA, specifically stating, like this real-life example:
+Sometimes the orders are tucked away in the language of the IGA, specifically stating:

 “1) develop and execute contractual agreement with Southern Regional Education Board (SREB) to provide, at the direction of PED, regional training support for school administrators and leaders on the teacher evaluation tools, domains and implementation…”